tokkonopapa/WordPress-IP-Geo-Block/README.md

 ### Features:

 This plugin will examine a country code based on the IP address.
-If a comment, pingback or trackback comes from specific country, it will be blocked before Akismet validate it.
+If a comment, pingback or trackback comes from the specific country, it will be blocked before Akismet validate it.

 With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attacks to the login form, XML-RPC and admin area.